 During LASIK eye surgery, an ophthalmologist uses laser correction to reshape the cornea of the patient’s eye.
 This process allows light to travel through the eye properly and focus onto the retina, located in the back part of the eye.
 LASIK is the most popular means for correcting vision and reshaping the cornea.

-Southern Eye Group of Alabama offers premier LASIK eye surgery performed by our experienced ophthalmologists.
+Southern Eye Group offers premier LASIK eye surgery performed by our experienced ophthalmologists.
 Learn more about the procedure by continuing

 to read below.